Respect, companionship, and active labour support throughout the birthing process

 CENTER OF EXCELLENCE

-We are establishing a Bangalore based center of excellence for maternal care, which will adhere to ethical, evidence-based clinical guidelines and practices, setting the benchmark of expectations for pregnant women.
-The center will focus on achieving optimal clinical outcomes, and ensure that every mother is treated with respect before, during, and after delivery.
+Aastrika Midwifery Centre, a Bangalore based centre of excellence for maternal care, launches at Vasavi Hospital in June 2021.
+Aastrika Midwifery Centre will adhere to ethical, evidence-based clinical guidelines and practices, setting the benchmark of expectations for pregnant women.
+The centre will focus on achieving optimal clinical outcomes, and ensure that every mother is treated with respect before, during, and after delivery.

 As a part of the larger ecosystem of Nilekani Philanthropies, the inspiration for Aastrika comes from Janhavi's personal experience, under the mentorship of a reputed, socially minded family.